Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Experiments

-\textbf{Medical Knowledge Corpus} \quad We establish a comprehensive medical knowledge base to support information retrieval, curated from multiple data reliable sources~\cite{roberts2001pubmed,hoeppner2012ncbi,chen2023meditron,wikidump,lu2025med}.
-As detailed in \Cref{tab:medical_knowledge_corpus}, it comprises four representative types of resources: \textit{academic papers}, \textit{entries}, \textit{books}, and \textit{guidelines}, offering both depth and breadth of information.
-We employ the hybrid retrieval strategy, including BGE-Large-EN-v1.5~\cite{bge_embedding} for the dense and SPLADE-v3~\cite{lassance2024splade} for the sparse retrieval.
+\textbf{Medical Knowledge Corpus.} \quad We establish a comprehensive medical knowledge base to support information retrieval, curated from multiple data reliable sources~\cite{roberts2001pubmed,hoeppner2012ncbi,chen2023meditron,wikidump,lu2025med}.
+It comprises four representative types of resources: \textit{academic papers}, \textit{entries}, \textit{books}, and \textit{guidelines}, offering both depth and breadth of information.
+We employ the hybrid retrieval strategy, including BGE-Large-EN-v1.5~\cite{bge_embedding} for dense and SPLADE-v3~\cite{lassance2024splade} for sparse retrieval.
 During the rollout phase in both training and evaluation, we retrieve the top-5 related documents for each query.
+Data statistics are outlined in \Cref{tab:medical_knowledge_corpus}, and details can be found in Appendix \ref{subsec:appendix_knowledge_corpus}.

-\textbf{Models and Implementation.} \quad We use LLaMA3.1-8B-Instruct~\cite{dubey2024llama}, Qwen2.5-7B and Qwen2.5-14B~\cite{yang2024qwen2} as the backbone models for our training.
+\textbf{Models and Implementation.} We use LLaMA3.1-8B-Instruct~\cite{dubey2024llama}, Qwen3-8B~\cite{yang2025qwen3}, Qwen2.5-7B and Qwen2.5-14B~\cite{yang2024qwen2} as the backbone models for our training.
 The \textit{reinforcement learning (RL)} framework is built on verl~\cite{sheng2025hybridflow} with Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} as the learning algorithm.
 The training dataset obtained from the data construction phase contains 10,521 samples.
 Each sample undergoes 16 rollouts during training, with a training batch size of 256 and a rollout batch size of 64.
 The total number of training epochs is set to 3, where each training stage corresponds to 1 epoch comprising 41 training steps.
 The learning rate is 1e-6.
 Notably, in our training setup, external documents retrieved by the model are concatenated into the reasoning process, which are not generated by the training policy.
 To prevent these retrieved segments from influencing gradient updates, we apply masking during loss calculation, where we mask out all content enclosed within \texttt{<document>...</document>} tags.
 When conducting \textit{supervised fine-tuning (SFT)} for method comparison, we utilized a learning rate scheduler featuring linear warm-up and cosine decay, with a learning rate peaking at 2e\mbox{-}5, alongside a warmup ratio of 0.03 and a weight decay of 0.0.
+Our code is available in the repository \href{https://anonymous.4open.science/r/Med-R3}{https://anonymous.4open.science/r/Med-R3}.